Board of Trustees

 Class of 1991

-Michael is the Philip H. Knight Dean and Professor of Law at the University of Oregon School of Law.
+Michael is the Dean and the Philip H. Knight Chair in Law at the University of Oregon School of Law.
 He was previously the Associate Dean for Academic Affairs and the Associate Director of the Appropriate Dispute Resolution Center at the University of Oregon, where he taught negotiation, dispute resolution, and civil procedure.
 Before joining the Oregon Law faculty, he was a Lecturer on Law at Harvard Law School, served as the Clinical Supervisor of the Harvard Mediation Program, and spent several years as a consultant with Conflict Management Group.
 Moffitt has published more than twenty scholarly articles on mediation, negotiation, and dispute resolution.
 He co-edited THE HANDBOOK OF DISPUTE RESOLUTION, (Jossey-Bass, 2005), an award-winning compilation of original chapters by leading scholars and practitioners in the field.
 He also co-authored the innovative, student-focused book, DISPUTE RESOLUTION: EXAMPLES & EXPLANATIONS (Aspen 2008) (2d ed.
 Aspen 2011).
 A graduate of Marietta College and Harvard Law School, Moffitt is an award-winning teacher, a devoted but mediocre snowboarder, an aggressive tennis player, and the exhausted parent of two young daughters.

 Kathleen Mitchell Murphy